PennLINC/Larsen_IronDevelopment/README.md

 # Larsen_IronDevelopment

-This repository contains the analysis code for "Longitudinal development of brain iron is linked to cognition in youth" (Larsen et al., 2019).
+This repository contains the analysis code for "Longitudinal development of brain iron is linked to cognition in youth" (Larsen et al., 2020, DOI: https://doi.org/10.1523/JNEUROSCI.2434-19.2020).

 ## 1. createT2star.sh
 This code snippet contains bash code to calculate T2* and R2* and spatially normalize them to the study template.